 I think it’s safe to say that 2016 was an interesting year, what with Trump, Leicester City, Pokémon Go and, Leonardo DiCaprio finally winning an Oscar.
 We could go on, but instead we’d rather look forward and focus on the key trends that are affecting facilities management in 2017 and beyond.

 Preparing for Brexit

-Regardless of whether you were in or out, the bottom line is that Brexit is definitely going to affect the FM industry, not just in 2017 but for years to come – and right now, no-one’s really sure how.
+Regardless of whether you were in or out, the bottom line is that Brexit is definitely going to affect the Facilities Management industry, not just in 2017 but for years to come – and right now, no-one’s really sure how.

 The latest data shows the number of EU workers in the UK has dropped sharply since the referendum, with 27% of businesses noticing that non-UK workers were planning on leaving the UK before Brexit comes into effect 2.

 If that hints at a future skills shortage, the latest data from the government’s Office of National Statistics confirms that Facilities Management businesses are already be feeling the effects of Brexit, with low-skilled roles like cleaning and hospitality making up 45% of a record 748,000 job vacancies at the start of 2017.

 The best way to ensure you’re not left facing a major skills shortage or workforce crisis in the wake of Brexit is to be prepared – worryingly, 27% of businesses employing non-UK workers don’t actually know how many EU nationals they currently have working for them.
 Integrating a Computerised Workforce Management System (CWMS) is a great way of making sure that you, and everybody else in your organisation, is working from accurate and up-to-date information.
 Timegate is the solution that’s been built specifically for the needs of Facilities Management businesses.

 The professionalisation of facilities management